 |Sickness||Refund of Premiums Paid||Benefit Amount Paid|

 - Policy discounts.
-Some insurers will offer you a discount on your premiums if you take out a certain amount of cover.
+Some insurers offer a discount on premiums if you take out a certain amount of cover.
 For example, a funeral protection insurance policy with a benefit amount of more than $20,000 may receive a 10% discount on premiums.
 You may also be able to negotiate a discount on your policy if you have multiple policies with the same insurer.

 Be Aware of Terms and Conditions on Your Funeral Insurance Policy